The Resurrection of the Old Lick Cemetery In Roanoke Virginia

 While I've (somewhat) grown out of the belief that an unmarked grave condemns people to walk the earth as ghosts, the image of Patroclus, in Madeline Miller's book The Song of Achilles (review here), wandering the world as a shadow because no one would write his name down made me cry.

-I was also very sad to see this poor unkept little cemetery right as I pulled off Interstate 581, and one of my first thoughts entering the city of Roanoke for the first time was, "I need to find out the story there."
+I was also very sad to see this poor, unkept little cemetery right as I pulled off Interstate 581.
+One of my first thoughts entering the city of Roanoke for the first time was, "I need to find out the story there."
 Fortunately, I didn't have to wait long.
 That following Sunday, the church bulletin called for volunteers to help restore the cemetery.

 The big G is really good at creating coincidence.

 The Old Lick Cemetery was the first cemetery available for the African-American population living in Roanoke's Gainsboro/Old Lick area and was used between 1870ish-1930ish.
-It was mainly cared for by the Old Lick's First Baptist Church and was the primary burial ground for that congregation.
-It was a well-maintained and beautiful place until 1955, when the City of Roanoke began evicting a large population of African American citizens, living and dead, from their homes.
+It was actually two separate cemeteries.
+One portion was owned by the city and used as a free public burial ground.
+The other portion was owned by the First Baptist Church of Gainesboro.
+While the city's portion of the cemetery was an appalling place, with shallow graves and multiple burials per shaft, the First Baptist's portion was a well-maintained and beautiful place until 1955, when the City of Roanoke began evicting a large population of African American citizens, living and dead, from their homes.

 Do you remember how I talked about Roanoke City to move people into the suburbs and, in preparation for Eisenhower's Highway system, began clearing large areas of the Gainsboro/Old Lick area? (read The Real Story of Roanoke here) It was done poorly.